-Because we derive a substantial portion of our revenues from customers in the automotive, computer and communications industries, we are susceptible to trends and factors affecting those industries as well as the success of our customers' products.
+Because we derive a substantial portion of our revenues from customers in the automotive, computer and communications industries, we are susceptible to trends and factors affecting those industries.

 Net sales to the automotive, computer and communications industries represent a substantial portion of our revenues.
 Factors negatively affecting these industries and the demand for products also negatively affect our business, financial condition and operating results.
 Any adverse occurrence, including industry slowdown, recession, political instability, costly or constraining regulations, armed hostilities, terrorism, excessive inflation, prolonged disruptions in one or more of our customers' production schedules or labor disturbances, that results in significant decline in the volume of sales in these industries, or in an overall downturn in the business and operations of our customers in these industries, could materially adversely affect our business, financial condition and operating results.
-For example, the trend toward consolidation in the computer and communications industries could result in a lower level of acceptance of our products, reduced product requirements, purchasing delays by combined entities or the loss of one or more customers.
 Also, the automotive industry is generally highly unionized and some of our customers have, in the past, experienced labor disruptions.
 Furthermore, the automotive industry is highly cyclical in nature and sensitive to changes in general economic conditions, consumer preferences and interest rates.
+These concerns are particularly heightened during the current economic crisis.
+Consumer demand for automobiles has weakened precipitously, consequently affecting demand for the products we sell to automobile manufacturers and their suppliers.
+Further, some of our automotive customers are at risk financially and have appealed to governmental authorities for financial assistance.
+It is unknown at this time whether these automotive manufacturers will be given adequate financial assistance to sustain their ability to continue in business.
+The insolvency of one or more automotive manufacturers may result in the failure to receive payment in full for products sold and an abrupt cancellation in demand for certain products.
+Furthermore, it is unknown when credit markets may ease, and consumer demand for automobiles will rebound.
+Continued weakness in auto demand, the insolvency of automobile manufacturers or their suppliers, and continuing constriction of credit markets may negatively and materially affect our facility utilization, cost structure, financial condition, and operating results.